Rameen714/Rameen714/README.md

 -->

 ## 👩About Me👋
-        Currently, I am in my final semester in Software Engineering Degree Program at FAST-NUCES Lahore.
+        I am a Software Engineering Grad from FAST-NUCES Lahore, currently working as an Assosciate Software Engineer at Dubizzle Labs.
         * I am interested in Artificial Intelligence and Web technologies.
         * I love coding, solving problems and organizing things.
         * Honesty and sincerity are my core values.